-Your new Ford LP-Gas Tractor is basically the same tractor as the gasoline models which comprise Series 601 through 901 All Purpose, Special Utility and Row Crop Ford Tractors.
+Your new Ford LP-Gas Tractor is basically the same tractor as the gasoline models that comprise Series 4000 All Purpose and Row Crop Ford Tractors.

-Information given in this manual covers only the LP-Gas portions of your tractor model and should be used as a supplement to the regular Owner's Manual included in your owner's envelope.
+Information given in this manual covers only the LP-Gas portions of your tractor model and should be used as a supplement to the regular owner's manual included in your owner's envelope.

-For complete operation and maintenance instructions, plus coverage of the many features included in your Ford LP-Gas Tractor, refer to both Owner's Manuals.
+For complete operation and maintenance instructions, plus coverage of the many features included in your Ford LP-Gas Tractor, refer to both owner's manuals.

-TRACTOR AND IMPLEMENT DIVISION FORD MOTOR COMPANY SERVICE DEPARTMENT
+TRACTOR AND IMPLEMENT OPERATIONS (U.S.)

+FORD MOTOR COMPANY

+SERVICE DEPARTMENT